Hammail-Riaz/Flask-Weather-App/README.md

 ## About API
 In this Weather app we use free API from https://openweathermap.org/ by just Signing in.
 You have to get your own api this contain a dummy API in .env file.
 You just have to paste you API in .env file and run the app.

+---
+## Use Live app
+In this Weather is live click [here](https://hammailriazweb.pythonanywhere.com/)